vincent-r-kennedy/FACT/README.md

 Next time though, come prepared - come with fruit.
 As you agree on your estimations, take the actual fruit that corresponds to your estimate and place it in a basket.
 This basket can be a regular basket, or if you work in 'The Valley', perhaps you can purchase an advance glass chilling room for you and your team.

 Either way, take you basket and place it on a plynth.
-This plynth should be referred to as **The Plynth of Deliverence** and should be located somewhere where all your team and interested parties can see it.
+This plynth should be referred to as **The Plinth of Deliverence** and should be located somewhere where all your team and interested parties can see it.

 I'm sure you are excitedly jumping ahead in your minds right at this moment..... that's right:

 ### Eat The Fruit Of Deliverence

-As each team member completes their story, they get to (or 'must' if you will), approach **The Plynth of Deliverence**, take the corresponding fruit, and eat it.
+As each team member completes their story, they get to (or 'must' if you will), approach **The Plinth of Deliverence**, take the corresponding fruit, and eat it.

 If a QA has done absolutely _anything_ of any note, they too get to share the bounty.